THET has been working in Zambia since 2009, focusing on a number of its most urgent health needs

 Health Technology Management Improvement Programme

-AIM: Since our successful UNICEF-funded pilot project in 2017, we have expanded our support for the placement of BioMedical Equipment Technologists (BMETs) in a further eighteen district level hospitals across four provinces to increase the up-time of medical equipment.
+AIM: Since our successful UNICEF-funded pilot project in 2017, we expanded our support for the placement of BioMedical Equipment Technologists (BMETs) in a further eighteen district level hospitals across four provinces to increase the up-time of medical equipment.

 Volunteer Placement Pilot Project